 Children ages 10 and older are welcome aboard our Bahamas Windjammer Cruises, and we recommend that they have at least moderate swimming skills.
 If you have a younger child or any other concerns, please call our office 617-742-0333.

-Virgin Islands, Offshore Adventure, and Atlantic coast cruises have an age restriction of 18 years an older.
+Offshore Adventure and Atlantic coast cruises have an age restriction of 18 years an older.

 No, unfortunately there is no place at the docks to store extra luggage, we recommend that you pack somewhat lightly, and use soft luggage for ease of storage.

 Unfortunately, we are unequipped for SCUBA diving from our vessels.
-However, in the Bahamas most of the reefs are in only 15-20FT of water, so just use our snorkeling gear and you’re all set!
+However, in the Bahamas most of the reefs are in only 15 – 20 feet of water, so just use our snorkeling gear and you’re all set!

 Yes!
 We do have plenty of gear for everyone, but you are free to bring your own, or just bring your mask and use our flippers.

-Bahamas: You certainly can and we do have rods on board, however if you are an avid fisherman, we do recommend doing a Bonefish charter, perhaps the day before or after your cruise.
+You certainly can and we do have rods on board while we are sailing on Eleuthera.
+However, if we’re sailing in the Exumas fishing is not permitted.
+If you are an avid fisherman, we do recommend doing a Bonefish charter, perhaps the day before or after your cruise.
 We do spearfish while snorkeling, and you are welcome to try!

-We recommend bringing what makes you most comfortable – all of our cruises are very relaxed and laid back, so you will have no need for formal wear.
+We recommend bringing what makes you most comfortable – all of our cruises are very relaxed and laid back, so you have no need for formal wear.
 We highly recommend packing your things in a soft-sided duffel as storage space in our cabins is very limited.
-See our recommended PACKING LIST for ideas!
+See our recommended Packing List for ideas!